Changissnz/nu_merchant_principal/README.md

 actionable.
 A lot of notions, sometimes presented as pure truths, have been put forth on "pride".
 The concept (pride) does make for an easy topic to denounce from a moralistic perspective.
-It is the number one sin out of the seven deadly sins.
+It is the number one sin out of the Seven Deadly Sins.
 Conversations on this particular concept sometimes lead to admissions of some kind of fault for the purpose of correction towards "balance".
 Other times, there is only the acknowledgment of such a force, and